pik3d/19en/README.md

 This feature allows to use __jj-file__ as batch file with flexible control on JAVA !
 Such jj-script even can be compiled into the __.class__ file and run with __.exe Launcher__ !

-Framework has simple tool to create new comands: __crex__ -"CReate EXecutable".
+Framework has simple tool to create new comands: __crex -"CReate EXecutable"__.
 Launcher can be created for __any jj-script or java-file__, which can be executed by __jj-preprocessor__.

 Additional commands can be implemented in any other convenient algorithmic language.